 “Success is actually a short race—a sprint fuelled by discipline just long enough for habit to kick in and take over.” ― Gary Keller, The ONE Thing

 You may have some important projects your working towards but finding it hard to get back into the swing of things.
-I know things have certainly picked up at TMV head quarters and lately we caught ourselves reacting instead of being proactive.
+I know things have certainly picked up at TMV headquarters and lately, we’ve caught ourselves reacting instead of being proactive.

-In the post, we’re going to give you 10 actionable habits to help you create a distraction free environment so you can actually get things done at work.
+In the post, we’re going to give you 10 actionable habits to help you create a distraction-free environment so you can get things done at work.

 1. Disconnect from the internet